christianlevesque/christianlevesque.net/blog/fcc/setup.md

 ## Text editor

 As a C# developer, you probably already have a text editor or IDE of choice.
 If not, I recommend you start with [Visual Studio Code](https://code.visualstudio.com/download) for its ease of use (and its free-ness).
-I personally can't stand Visual Studio, so I use the [Jetbrains](https://www.jetbrains.com) family of IDEs.
+I personally use the [Jetbrains](https://www.jetbrains.com) family of IDEs.
 They're not free, but they're performant and packed with features.

 ## API testing software